thetascott/ci-cd-public/README.md

-# GitHub Actions CI-CD pipeline
+# GitHub Actions CI/CD pipeline

 Set up a CI/CD pipeline for a PHP project that extracts PDF metadata and exports it to an Excel spreadsheet.
 The pipeline includes: